top of page

 The anatomy of the hamstrings

-Your hamstrings are made up of 4 muscles.
+Your hamstrings are made up of four muscles.
 They all come together at the top of your thigh and attach with a shared/conjoined tendon to your sit-bone (ischial tuberosity) on your pelvis.
 Two of the hamstring muscles (semitendinosus, semimembranosus) run more towards the inside and back of your thigh and the other two (long head and short head of biceps femoris) more towards the outside of the back of your thigh.

 You feel the pain from proximal hamstring tendinopathy where the hamstring tendon attaches into the sit-bone on your pelvis.